Jonac11/live-coding-platform/README.md

 - Ensure that Node.js is installed.
 It is required to manage and run the front-end application.
 3. ### Install Python and Flask
-- Install Python and Flask, as these are essential for running the backend server.
+- Install Python and Flask, as these are essential for running the backend server. pip install flask
 4. ### Install Front-End Dependencies
-- Navigate to the front-end directory and install all the required dependencies for the React application to function properly.
+- Navigate to the front-end directory and install all the required dependencies for the React application to function properly. npm install
 5. ### Install Flask Backend Dependencies
 - Navigate to the backend directory and set up the necessary Python packages to enable the Flask server to operate.
 6. ### Set Up Raspberry Pi
 - If deploying on a Raspberry Pi, ensure the device is updated, and configure the Flask server to run on the Pi's IP address for accessibility.
 7. ### Run the Flask Backend Server
-- Start the backend Flask server so it can handle requests and interact with the front-end.
+- Start the backend Flask server so it can handle requests and interact with the front-end. python3 server.py
 8. ### Run the React Front-End Application
-- Start the React application to load the user interface, which will communicate with the Flask backend.
+- Start the React application to load the user interface, which will communicate with the Flask backend. npm start - This will launch the React app at http://localhost:8080
 9. ### Access the Application
-- Open a browser and navigate to the front-end application running on the Raspberry Pi, ensuring it is correctly connected to the backend server.
+- Open a browser and navigate to the front-end application running on the Raspberry Pi, ensuring it is correctly connected to the backend server
+10.  ### Download ROS
+- If using ROS instead of the Flask server, follow the ROS Installation guide to install the software and set up ROS nodes.

 ## Technologies Used
 **Front end**: